ComradDoge/DogeEU4/README.md

 - African pagans now have access to Syncretic mechanic, allowing them to syncratize with anothe religion of their choice.
+- Japan missions tweaked so that there is a third button that will allow you to access an older mission tree alongside others, if applicable.

  <!-- Todo -->
 <br/>